 Another note of caution: The humid heat in hot yoga increases sweating, which can increase the chances for dehydration, also making one more susceptible to injury.
 Please, please stay hydrated!
 Be cautious of overheating.
 Your body naturally cools itself down using mechanisms such as sweating; however, crowded, hot yoga rooms can make this challenging.
 Read Does sweating release toxins? from the Go Ask Alice! archives for more information.

 Supplementing your yoga with weight or resistance training will help decrease susceptibility to injury.
 Strength (not just flexibility) helps guard against pulls and strains.
 In fact, some research shows that weak, flexible muscles are more prone to injury than are strong, stiff muscles.

-If one maintains an awareness of one’s limits and “listens” to her or his body, the “hotness” of hot yoga does not necessarily present a danger.
-Either way, kudos to you for finding a form of exercise that you enjoy!
+If you maintain an awareness of your limits and “listen” to your body, the “hotness” of hot yoga does not necessarily present a danger.
+Either way, kudos to you for finding a form of physical activity that you enjoy!